 A programme of residencies to foster experimentation in art and science in Switzerland and worldwide in partnership with Pro Helvetia.

 Launched in April 2021, Connect is a collaboration between CERN and The Swiss Arts Council Pro Helvetia.
-For the next four years, it will serve as a platform to foster experimentation in the arts in connection with fundamental science.
-A series of artistic residency opportunities will be announced between 2021 and 2024 to take place at CERN, in Geneva, and in partner scientific organisations worldwide in Chile, South Africa, Brazil and India.
+Between 2021 to 2024, it will serve as a platform to foster experimentation in the arts in connection with fundamental science.
+A series of art residency opportunities will be announced to take place at CERN, in Geneva, and in partner scientific organisations worldwide in South Africa, India, Brazil and Chile.
 Artists from Switzerland and from any of these countries will be invited to apply for research-led residencies, to explore ideas and develop new work inspired by science and in connection with the scientific communities.

-Connect offers two residency formats: a 3-month residency at CERN for Swiss artists, which will be announced biennially; and a combined residency at CERN and in another international location in collaboration with prestigious scientific and cultural organisations – in Chile, South Africa, Brazil and India – happening annually.
+Connect offers two residency formats: a 3-month residency at CERN for Swiss artists and a combined residency at CERN and in another international location in collaboration with prestigious scientific and cultural organisations – in Chile, South Africa, Brazil and India.